Undergraduate international admissions

 Earlham does not award scholarships or grants for housing, food and other costs (such as books, personal items, flights to/from campus and other indirect costs).
 International students (non-UWC) and families need to be able to contribute at least $25,000 a year for the first year and then that amount plus yearly increases in cost of attendance.

 Please note: The International Financial Aid Committee determines the level of merit scholarship and institutional grant for international students.
+Inquiries about international financial aid can be directed to [email protected].

 Step 2: Complete your application